guokr/simbase/README.md

 The write operation is handled in a single thread per basis, and comparison between any two vectors is needed, so the write operation is scaled at O(n).

-We had a non-final performance test on an i7-cpu Macbook, it can easily handle 300k 1k-dimensional vectors with each write operation in under 1 sec.
+We had a non-final performance test for the dense vectors on an i7-cpu Macbook, it can easily handle 100k 1k-dimensional vectors with each write operation in under 0.14 sec; and if the linear scale ratio can hold, it means Simbase can handle 700k dense vectors with each write operation in under 1 sec.

 Since the data is all in memory, the read operation is pretty fast.

-We are still in the process of tuning the performance.
+We are still in the process of tuning the performance of the sparse vectors.

 How to build and start
 -----------------------